Irish Barmbrack Recipe for Halloween 2023

 Irish Barmbrack Recipe: Tips and Advice

-- It’s been said that he Barmbrack has to be made 2 days in advance and wrapped in oiled paper before being cut but if it is prepared the same day and you let it cool it is great;
+- It’s been said that the Barmbrack has to be made two days in advance and wrapped in oiled paper before being cut, but if it is prepared the same day and you let it cool, it is excellent;

-- Being similar to an Italian panettone it means that this cake tends to dry out quickly so it’s better to always wrap it in oiled paper or store in a sealed container;
+- Being similar to an Italian panettone means that this Cake tends to dry out quickly, so it’s better to always wrap it in oiled paper or store it in a sealed container;

-- If you want to add an item inside the Barmbrack, just make sure not to choose a small one neither a gigantic one and add it to the dough once it’s been already made and before transferring it into the pan);
+- If you want to add an item inside the Barmbrack, make sure not to choose a small one or a gigantic one and add it to the dough once it’s been already made and before transferring it into the pan);

 - You can freeze your Barmbrack as a whole or in batches to eat it all year round.
 It’s perfect at Christmas time because it’s very similar to the Irish Christmas Cake;

-- You can soak the raisins in Irish whiskey; the cake becomes somehow stingy, but it’s tastier and richer (not suitable for the kids!).
+- You can soak the raisins in Irish whiskey; the Cake becomes stingy, but it’s tastier and more generous (not suitable for the kids!).

 What you need to make the Halloween Irish Cake:

-- A baking loaf pan: the shape is part of this traditional Irish Cake so make sure you have a baking loaf pan for your dough.
-We recommend this from USA Pan that is durable and resistant.
+- A baking loaf pan: the shape is part of this traditional Irish Cake, so make sure you have a baking loaf pan for your dough.
+We recommend this from USA Pan, which is durable and resistant.

 Disclaimer: This post contains affiliate links, which means that we may receive a small commission at no cost to you if you purchase through a link.